 How to Optimize Pages for User Intent

 The key to semantic search is optimization for user intent.
 Search engines are now using what’s called a form based template to answer questions in real time from users.
 These mostly relate to Schema.org.
 For example, if someone is looking for a looking for a hotel.
 They may voice search “What’s the best hotel in Kansas City?”
 The user intent is broken down into rating (“best”), thing (“hotel”) and place (“Kansas City”).
 This means that the user wants to only see information about top-rated hotels in Kansas City.
-If you’re a travel company in this area, you’d want keywords specifically tailored to answering this question such as ratings of hotels in Kansas City and why they are considered the best in terms of activities, dining, scenic views, pools, spa, etc.
+If you’re a travel internet marketing company in this area, you’d want keywords specifically tailored to answering this question such as ratings of hotels in Kansas City and why they are considered the best in terms of activities, dining, scenic views, pools, spa, etc.

 Combine SEO Campaign with Social Media Marketing